PolCabanesGrau/Prueba/README.md

 # Prueba

 ##Apartado A

 Francisco

-Si-
+-Si
-No-
+-No
-No se-
+-No se

 ##Apartado B

 Blablabla...